sedaoturak/tricks_for_efficient_pytorch/README.md

-# Tricks for Faster Pytorch
+# Tricks for Efficient Pytorch

 This repository lists of some tricks to speed up performance of PyTorch models.